 - we will process special category data where it is necessary for the establishment, exercise or defence of legal claims or with your consent.

 We may share your information with the parties set out below:

-- Any other relevant parties or professional advisers in relation to your matter (for example, accountants, brokers, costs draftsmen, counsel, courts, doctors, estate agents, financial advisers, HM Land Registry, insurers, lenders, medical agencies, medical experts, Probate Registry, solicitors and advisers, the other side, tribunals, your professional advisers’, witnesses, and other professional experts)
+- Any other relevant parties or professional advisers in relation to your matter including, but not exclusively, accountants, banks, brokers, costs draftsmen, counsel, courts, doctors, estate agents, financial advisers, HM Land Registry, insurers, lenders, medical agencies, medical experts, the OPG, Probate Registry, solicitors and advisers, the other side, tribunals, your professional advisers’, witnesses, and other professional experts

 - Our outsourced IT provider, Converge TS